Hypnosis for Sleep

 - Your bedding may be making you feel too hot or too cold.

 - Using your screen or phone just before you go to sleep.
+Recent research has found that looking at the blue light from hand held devices like phones and screens will negatively affect a person’s sleep.

 - Noisy neighbours who come in late and wake you up.